 Intended outcome Success criteria Improved learning outcomes Children eligible for EYPP are supported to improve their learning outcomes.
-Recorded on Target Tracker and through SEN Support.
-At least 85% of children eligible for EYPP to leave nursery July 2022 at age related expectation and / or having made at least 4 steps of progress.
-Improved oral language Improved oral language skills and vocabulary among children eligible for EYPP.
+Recorded through individual grids and whole class assessment and through SEN Support.
+At least 85% of children eligible for EYPP to leave nursery July 2023 in line or above age-related expecta- tion Improved oral language Improved oral language skills and vocabulary among children eligible for EYPP.
 Children's speech and language improved.
-Significantly improved oral language indicated through: Observations and assessments Successful SEN Support target reviews At least 85% of children eligible for EYPP to leave nursery July 2022 having made at least 6 steps of progress in the academic year in Communication and language Improved Attendance To improve and sustain improved attendance for all our pupils, particularly our disadvantaged pupils.
+Significantly improved oral language indicated through: Observations and assessments Successful SEN Support targets At least 85% of children eligible for EYPP to leave nursery July 2023 in line or above agerelated expectations Improved Attendance To improve and sustain improved attendance for all our pupils, particularly our disadvantaged pupils.
 Those children who have consistent and good levels of attendance make more progress academically and socially than those who have sporadic and low attendance levels.
-Sustained high attendance academic year 2021-2022 demonstrated by: • Working closely with parents/carers, other professionals • Reviewing attendance data of individuals and overall • Reviewing the attendance gap between children eligible for EYPP and their non-EYPP peers
+Sustained high attendance academic year 2022-2023 demonstrated by: Working closely with parents/carers, other professionals Reviewing attendance data of individuals and overall

-Parents state they have a better understanding of the importance of regular and consistent attendance Enrichment Opportunities for all children to take part in a range of varied real-life experiences enabling them to experience and gain extended vocabulary.
-Children have taken part in a range of exciting, varied experiences enabling them to learn and embed new words in a meaningful context demonstrated through: • At least 85% of children eligible for EYPP to leave nursery July 2022 having made at least 6 steps of progress in the academic year in Communication and language • Children will confidently use new vocabulary in familiar contexts • Library books borrowed from the school library Parental Support Greater parental understanding of the importance of their involvement in their children's learning and development and how to be involved.
-Greater parental involvement in reading to their children and instilling a love of books.
-More quality, age appropriate books, including core stories, provided into the homes of children, encouraging parents to read to their children.
-How to help your child at home information given to parents Great Explorer parent / child groups offered (COVID-19 permitting) Termly data will show increased use of the school library Books given to families with children eligible for EYPP, including class core stories Improved well-being To achieve and sustain improved well-being for all pupils in the school particularly our disadvantaged pupils.
-Sustained high levels of well-being demonstrated through the use of: • Leuven Scales of well-being and involvement throughout the academic year assessment • Observations / interacting with the children Transition / School Readiness Children and their families are supported through the transition process Transition packs given to families Staff supported visits to new schools take place if required Children settle into their new schools Transfer schools offered support for children with SEND
+Reviewing the attendance gap between children eligible for EYPP and their non-EYPP peers Parents state they have a better understanding of the importance of regular and consistent attendance Enrichment Opportunities for all children to take part in a range of varied real-life experiences enabling them to ex- perience and gain extended vocabulary.
+Children have taken part in a range of exciting, varied experiences enabling them to learn and embed new words in a meaningful context demonstrated through: At least 85% of children eligible for EYPP to leave nursery July 2023 in line or above agerelated expectations in the academic year in Communication and language Children will confidently use new vocabulary in familiar contexts Library books borrowed from the school library Parental SupportGreater parental understanding of the importanceof their involvement in their children's learning anddevelopment and how to be involved.Greater parental involvement in reading to theirchildren and instilling a love of books.
+Morequality, age appropriate books, including corestories, provided into the homes of children,encouraging parents to read to their children.
+How to help your child at home information given to parents How to help your child at home sessions offered to families Great Explorer parent / child groups offered Termly data will show increased use of the school library Books given to families, including core stories Improved well-being To achieve and sustain improved well-being for all pupils in the school particularly our disadvantaged pupils.
+Sustained high levels of well-being demonstrated through the use of: Leuven Scales of well-being and involvement throughout the academic year assessment Observations / interacting with the children Transition / School Readiness Children and their families are supported through the transition process Transition packs given to families Staff supported visits to new schools take place if required Children settle into their new schools Transfer schools offered support for children with SEND